dlang/DIPs/DIPs/DIP1xxx-ajie.md

 For consistency, a similar keyword for `foreach` loop variables can be considered the best canditate to become such a way.
-On the other hand, if loop functionality excepts to be able to mutate the `foreach` aggreagate, existing `ref` could still be used, so the code will fail to compile if range elementscannot be mutated.
+On the other hand, if loop functionality excepts to be able to mutate the `foreach` aggreagate, existing `ref` could still be used, so the code will fail to compile if range elements cannot be mutated.

 Non-copyable `struct`s are an excellent aid when designing containers for RAII (Resource- Acquisition-Is-Initialization) principle.
 EMSI-Containers [2] are good examples of such